Ajaikrishna11/pen-to-voice/README.md

 ### Use the Python Package

+##Integrate the Pipeline
-You can also integrate the HTR pipeline into your own projects by following these steps:
+# Integrating the HTR pipeline into your own projects is straightforward:

-1. Import the `read_page` function from the `htr_pipeline` module.
+Import the read_page function from the htr_pipeline module.
-2. Read your image using OpenCV, such as `cv2.imread('data/r06-137.png', cv2.IMREAD_GRAYSCALE)`.
+Read your image using OpenCV or any other image processing library.
-3. Utilize `read_page` to detect and read the text, providing an optional `DetectorConfig` to customize detection settings.
+Utilize read_page to detect and read the handwritten text, providing optional configuration parameters to fine-tune the detection process.
-4. Access the extracted text by iterating over the returned `read_lines` object, printing or processing the words as needed.
+Access the extracted text by iterating over the returned data structure, which provides information about the detected words, their positions, and other relevant details.
+Refer to the documentation and function signatures for additional information on available settings and customization options.

 ```python
 import cv2